Chrissy Teigen Pregnant, Expecting Baby No. 3 With John Legend

 Chrissy Teigen hinted at some big news in the music video for husband John Legend’s latest single, “Wild,” on Thursday.
 At the end of the romantic video, the model-turned-chef could be seen standing on a beach in Legend’s arms.
 Together, the two of them cradled her stomach, suggesting that she may be pregnant with their third child.

 Neither Teigen nor Legend have confirmed the news of another child.
+However, she did retweet a tweet from Vevo that teased the video would have a “beautiful surprise.”

 At the time of the video’s release on August 13, Teigen cryptically tweeted a heart face emoji.
 Fans quickly rushed to the replies section to share their excitement over her potential pregnancy.

 “Can I tell you how loud I just squeaked?????
 Am I picking up what your putting down here??” one fan wrote with a screenshot of the video’s final scene.